christensenjairus/Failover-Operator/README.md

    - Disables DNS controller annotations on its Ingresses
 6. The lock is released
 7. The failover event is recorded in history

-## Next Steps

-1. Implement the AWS SDK client integration for DynamoDB
-2. Complete the implementation of each manager
-3. Develop the controller that uses these managers
-4. Test the failover process end-to-end

 ## Overview